 ii Plama v.
 Bulgaria

 The Plama case stands in contrast to the Maffezini decision.
-This ICSID arbitration case arose from a dispute between a Cypriot investor and Bulgaria, concerning damage caused to a company owned by the investor by the alleged actions of the Bulgarian government.40
+This ICSID arbitration case arose from a dispute between a Cypriot investor and the Republic of Bulgaria, concerning damages caused to a company owned by the investor by the alleged actions of the Bulgarian government.40

 However, the tribunal in Plama agreed with the decision of Maffezini to the extent that there is a need to make a distinction between 'a legitimate extension of rights and benefits through the operation of MFN clause' and 'disruptive treaty-shopping that would be disastrous for policy objectives reflected in specific treaty provisions'.45

 Despite numerous criticisms of the Maffezini award and the fears that it raised, several tribunals have followed the same direction to import procedural provisions of more favourable BITs, including in Siemens v.
-Argentina,47 Gaz Natural v.
+Argentine,47 Gaz Natural v.
 Argentina,48 National Grid v.
 Argentina,49 AWG v.
 Argentina,50 Hochtief AG v.
 Argentina,51 Suez v.
-Argentina52 and Impregilo v.
-Argentina.53 Notably, the cases in which the importation of dispute resolution provisions was upheld seem to primarily involve Argentina, whose BITs often require investors to bring disputes before national courts for 18 months before international arbitration, which has been considered (at least by the Plama tribunal) practically nonsensical.54
+Argentina,52 Impregilo v.
+Argentina53 and Garanti Koza LLP v.
+Turkmenistan54.
+Notably, several cases in which the importation of dispute resolution provisions was upheld involve Argentina, whose BITs often require investors to bring disputes before national courts for 18 months before international arbitration, which has been considered – at least by the Plama tribunal – practically nonsensical.55

 Other arbitral tribunals, such as in Salini v.
-Jordan,55 Vladimir Berschader v.
-Russian Federation,56 Wintershall v.
-Argentina,57 ICS Inspection v.
-Argentina,58 Daimler v.
-Argentina59 and Kilic v.
-Turkmenistan,60 have rejected the course set out by Maffezini, and following Plama, decided that an MFN clause could not be used to import procedural rules, unless it is clearly and explicitly indicated in the agreement.
+Jordan,56 Vladimir Berschader v.
+Russian Federation,57 Wintershall v.
+Argentina,58 ICS Inspection v.
+Argentina,59 Daimler v.
+Argentina,60 Kilic v.
+Turkmenistan61 and Professor Christian Doutremepuich v.
+Mauritius,62 have rejected the course set out by Maffezini, and following Plama, decided that an MFN clause could not be used to import procedural rules, unless it is clearly and explicitly indicated in the agreement.

-As shown above, many MFN clauses are drafted broadly, without a clear indication of their intended scopes, which can lead to conflicting decisions from courts and arbitral tribunals on similar issues.
-Therefore, recently there has been more significant focus on expressing the parties' intention more clearly in the MFN clause, with states needing to be 'careful that the desired effects of newly crafted treaty provisions are not obviated by the application of a broadly worded MFN clause'.68 Further, given the inconclusive decisions of the tribunals in the past two decades, UNCTAD has recently recommended some options for future treaty drafting in order to address these challenges:
+As shown above, many MFN clauses are drafted broadly without a clear indication of their intended scopes, which can lead to conflicting decisions from courts and arbitral tribunals on similar issues.
+Therefore, recently there has been more significant focus on expressing the parties' intention more clearly in the MFN clause, with states needing to be 'careful that the desired effects of newly crafted treaty provisions are not obviated by the application of a broadly worded MFN clause'.70 Further, given the inconclusive decisions of the tribunals in the past two decades, UNCTAD has recently recommended some options for future treaty drafting to address these challenges:71

 - to specify in the treaty that MFN treatment does not apply to ISDS provisions found in other existing or future third-party treaties;